No9/localstorage-down/README.md

 The scenarios envisaged are:

 1. Occasionally connected clients

-2. Adhoc Networks where clients need to sync directly with each other.
+2. Ad-hoc networks where clients need to sync directly with each other

 This project is intended for use with the [level eco-system](https://github.com/level/).